Splunk App For Consensys Quorum

-- Transaction Analytics - Real time visibility into the transactions being written on the ledger.
+- Transaction Analytics - Cryptocurrency dashboard with real time visibility into the transactions being written on the ledger.
 See a breakdown of private vs public transactions and analytics around addresses.

-- Ledger Query - Query the ledger using specific attributes to get detailed event data.
+- Ledger Query - Query the ledger to consult event and cryptocurrency data.

 Install the App on a Splunk Enterprise Search Head that will have access to the data.